wpm/Kinbote/README.md

 Elements:

-* DAG of annotators
+* Annotators chains
-* Typed attribute-value matrix annotations
+* Graph of annotations associated with a document
-* Ordered scale into annotated object (e.g. characters in text, seconds in video)